 Russ Peterson was brought onto Miami’s coaching staff as an assistant coach prior to the 2015-16 season.
 He works primarily with the RedHawk sprints, hurdles and jumps.

 During his first year at Miami, Peterson had an immediate impact in moving several returning competitors up on the school’s top-10 list.
 Under his tutelage, Kenny Glenn broke the school record in the long jump at the Mid-American Conference Outdoor Championships en route to his second-straight appearance at the NCAA East Region Preliminary meet.
 Glenn’s mark also got the sophomore into the USA Junior Outdoor Track and Field Championships.

-Additionally, three more of Peterson’s student-athletes qualified for the NCAA East Region Preliminary as senior Peter Stefanski (high jump) returned after a one-year absence while senior Kathie Wollney (400m hurdles) and junior Alexus Jimson-Miller (100m hurdles) earned their first postseason trips.
+Additionally, five of Peterson’s student-athletes have combined for six appearances at the NCAA East Region Preliminary with three qualifying in 2016 as senior Peter Stefanski (high jump) returned after a one-year absence while senior Kathie Wollney (400m hurdles) and junior Alexus Jimson-Miller (100m hurdles) earned their first postseason trips.
 Wollney clocked the second-fastest 400m hurdle time in school history at the postseason meet while Jimson-Miller also improved on her third-place personal best.

 Peterson came to Miami from Western Illinois, where he served as assistant track and field coach and head cross country coach.
 WIU finished its track season with strong performances in the 4x100m, 100m and 200m.
 Nine Leathernecks finished the season as All-Summit League performers.